ABOUT OUR CHURCH

 Native Floridian, Merrill Frailey is best known for her glowing smile, energy, deep faith and positive take on life.
 After 17 years of ministry at First United Methodist Church Winter Park, Florida she responded to a deeper call to become a licensed local pastor in 2015.
 Merrill was ordained as a licensed local pastor within the East-Central district of the FLUMC in 2016 and was appointed as lead Pastor at College Park United Methodist Church.

-Over the last three years Merrill led CPUMC through a process of healing, reconciling and transforming itself back into a thriving, authentic, caring local church community.
+Over the last five years Merrill led CPUMC through a process of healing, reconciling and transforming itself back into a thriving, authentic, caring local church community.
 Merrill likes to refer to it as the 5 loaves and 2 fish miracle.
 A simple story about how when we hand over the little we have left with hope, faith, discernment, and a willingness to follow the Holy Spirit’s leading, God can do great things!

 One thing she is most proud of is how the CPUMC community is what she believes to be a good representation of what the Kingdom of God looks like, diverse, loving, and inclusive.
 A loving space where all belong and can grow in the faith.